deck-app/init/README.md

 ```
 ### Modifying project settings
 From the DECK app, go to stack list and click on desired project and click on `More > configure > Advanced configuration`
-Follow the instructions below and restart your stack from the GUI
+Follow the instructions below and restart your stack from the GUI.

 #### Rebuilding from terminal

 You have to rebuild the Docker image after you make any changes to the project configuration.
-Use the snippet below to rebuild and restart the stack
+Use the snippet below to rebuild and restart the stack.

 ```
 docker-compose stop && docker-compose up --build -d